 Molly Payne Ainsworth, MSN’99, is a nurse practitioner at Birmingham Heart Clinic in Trussville, Alabama (2020).

-Sharon England Bryant, MSN’99, co-authored “Postintensive Care Syndrome," published in Critical Care Nursing Clinics in December 2019.
+Sharon England Bryant, MSN’99, was interviewed by Clinical Advisor in August 2021 for the article, “Spotlight on Non-ventilator-associated Hospital-acquired Pneumonia.”
+She co-authored “Postintensive Care Syndrome," published in Critical Care Nursing Clinics in December 2019.

 Tracy Privette George, MSN’99, is lead author of “Virtual Collaboration in Academia,” published in Creative Nursing in August 2020.

 Martina Harris, MSN’99, was interviewed in July 2019 by the Chattanooga Times Free Press for an article about the shortage of nurses in that city.
 She is the director of nursing at Chattanooga State Community College, and president of District 4 of the Tennessee Nurses Association.

 Laura Hein, MSN’99, PhD’06, is an associate professor at University of South Carolina College of Nursing in Columbia (2018).